 The cost of regalia for any Worldwide student who attends a Worldwide graduation ceremony in Daytona Beach, Prescott, or at a recognized regional ceremony is paid through the Worldwide Office of the Registrar.
 Students are responsible for ordering their regalia via the Project Graduation website, and it is shipped to the campus hosting the ceremony they select.
 Students who wish to participate in the Prescott ceremony must notify the Worldwide Office of the Registrar of their intent via the graduation application and must work with the Prescott campus bookstore to obtain appropriate graduation regalia.
 Students may be subject to additional graduation fees for participation in the Prescott ceremony.

-Graduation ceremony deadline dates are:
+Graduation ceremony application deadline dates, subject to change, are:

 |Spring||Worldwide @ Daytona Beach||February 28|